 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 4 / 4

-The Czech Republic is one of the safest states in the world.
-However, prisons in the Czech Republic are overcrowded and at times unsanitary.
+The Czech Republic is free from war in insurgencies.
+However, prisons are overcrowded and at times unsanitary.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 3 / 4

 The 2009 Antidiscrimination Act provides for equal treatment regardless of sex, race, age, disability, belief, or sexual orientation.
 The Romany minority faces discrimination in the job market and significantly poorer housing conditions than non-Roma, as well as occasional threats and violence from right-wing groups.
 Many Roma children attend ethnically segregated schools.

 Women are underrepresented at the highest levels of business.
 According to data from the European Commission, the gender pay gap in the Czech Republic is one of the largest in the EU.

 Asylum seekers are routinely detained, and conditions in detention centers are generally poor.
 Xenophobic, antirefugee rhetoric has been voiced by Prime Minister Babiš and President Zeman.
 In 2017, after accepting just 12 asylum seekers of its EU-mandated quota of around 2,700, authorities announced the country would no longer comply with the program.
 According to Eurostat, the Czech Republic was the least likely country in the EU to grant asylum in 2018, offering protection to just 1 in 10 applicants.
 No refugees were resettled in the country during the year.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 15 / 16